How has Covid-19 transformed our understanding of life and sociability?

 The project is designed for Coventry-based artists and creatives who engage with the lockdown and the pandemic by using artistic language.

-Life Futures explores artistic, creative and philosophical responses to the pandemic.
+The project explores artistic, creative and philosophical responses to the pandemic

 The programme consists of four components: a roundtable with artists, philosophers and critical thinkers; a workshop led by an international artist to engage Coventry-based artists; a new creative commission about future forms of life after the pandemic; and online content to promote knowledge exchange with a broader public audience.

-For the new commissions, Life Futures is working with Patricia Domínguez, Hannah Honeywill, post-coronialism group and Melissandre Varin.
+For the new commissions, Life Futures is working with Patricia Domínguez, Hannah Honeywill and Melissandre Varin.

 The beneficiaries of the project include local and national artists, cultural practitioners and critical thinkers whose work focuses on sustainability, equity and life forms in the wake of the Covid-19 pandemic.
 With the support of local partners, the activities will be open to the general public in order to reach non-academic audiences.